 1. The Goldbergs

-Based on the real life of the creator Adam Goldberg, the show was re-created through the videos he took of his family as a kid.
-The Goldbergs is a very passionate family where friction exists between every member but their love for one another remains untainted.
+Based on the real life of the creator Adam Goldberg, the show was re-created through the videos he took of his family as a kid. is a very passionate family where friction exists between every member but their love for one another remains untainted.
 Beverly and Murray are proud parents to three kids who are each facing their own struggles induced by their respective ages.
+The Goldbergs

 Beverly can’t seem to deal with her kids growing up and finds it difficult to give them any personal space.
 Murray, on the other hand, being the much lenient father, tries calming her down, all the while screaming to prove his point.
 At the end of each episode, we are shown the real footage from the creator’s family, making viewers homesick and longing for their own families.